apache/zeppelin/docs/interpreter/spark.md

 ### Local Spark mode
 If you are a beginner to Spark and Zeppelin, we would recommend you to download [Local Spark](#local-spark-mode) for using Spark interpreter.
-In this case, you can download the latest version of Spark with below command.
+In this case, you can get the latest version of Spark with below command.

 ```
 ./bin/zeppelin-daemon.sh get-spark